Palm scanner for patient identification in NY City hospital

 I saw something about this a few weeks ago, but was reminded about it when it showed up in my ASHP Daily Briefing this morning.

-4 thoughts on “Palm scanner for patient identification in NY City hospital”
+4 responses to “Palm scanner for patient identification in NY City hospital”

 Glad to be of service.
 I’d love to see the results of your finished term project.
 It sounds pretty cool.